New insight into light propagation and light-matter interactions with applications to experimental observations: Criterion for identifying the justification of group velocity definition

 \section{Criterion for identifying the justification of group velocity definition}

-As mentioned before, the group velocity is defined to describe the velocity of signal energy transport in a medium.
+As mentioned before, the group velocity is widely accepted as the velocity of signal energy transport in a medium.
 Thus a rule or criterion is needed to identify the justification of definition.
-Below we will show that there is such a criterion. \\ Suppose that the EM field is Einstein-light-quantized for a periodical signal plane wave that propagates in a non-dispersive, ~~lossless, ~~non-conducting, ~~uniform ~~medium ($\partial n_d/ \partial \omega$ $=0$ and $\partial n_d/\partial\textbf{x}=0$).
+Below we will show that there is such a criterion.

+Suppose that the EM field is Einstein-light-quantized for a periodical signal plane wave that propagates in a non-dispersive, lossless, non-conducting, uniform medium ($\partial n_{\mathrm{d}}/ \partial \omega$ $=0$ and $\partial n_{\mathrm{d}}/\partial\textbf{x}=0$).
 All photons with different frequencies (energies) move in the same direction.
 Physically, only groups of photons can perform signal transport.
 The average velocity of a group of photons which constitutes a period of signals can be defined as the group velocity.
 Due to no dispersion, all photons have the same velocity, and the energy of any group of such photons is transported at the photon's moving velocity.
-Thus the group velocity is equal to the energy velocity in a non-dispersive medium for the signal plane wave. \\ On the other hand, the energy velocity of a signal plane wave also can be examined from the relation between photon's moving velocity and the phase velocity in the non-dispersive medium. \\ First consider a monochromatic plane wave, of which the energy velocity is equal to the photon moving velocity because the photon is the carrier of energy.
-The plane-wave phase function defines all equi-phase planes of motion, with the wave vector as their normal vector.
-From one equi-phase plane to another equi-phase plane, the path parallel to the normal vector is the shortest.
-According to the Fermat's principle, the photon must move parallel to the wave vector, with its phase $\psi=(\omega t-\textbf{k}_w\cdot\textbf{x})$ kept unchanged.
-Thus the photon velocity, namely the energy velocity of the monochromatic plane wave, is equal to the phase velocity. \\ A signal plane wave is made of component monochromatic waves with different frequencies but propagating in the same direction, and because of no dispersion, all these component waves have the same phase velocity, and further, they have the same energy velocity according to the above result for a monochromatic wave.
-Thus the energy velocity of signal wave is equal to the phase velocity in a non-dispersive medium. \\ From above analysis we conclude that the group, energy, and phase velocities are equal for a signal plane wave in a non-dispersive uniform medium no matter if it is isotropic or anisotropic, and this can be used as a criterion to identify the justification of definitions of group velocity. \\ As we have known, derived from the classical group velocity definition $\textbf{v}_{gr-c}=\partial\omega/\partial\textbf{k}_w$, Eq. (\ref{eq13}) does not satisfy the above criterion.
-In contrast, derived from the modified group velocity definition $\textbf{v}_{gr}=\textbf{\^n}\partial\omega/\partial |\textbf{k}_w|$, Eq. (\ref{eq14}) satisfies the criterion.
-Thus the modified definition $\textbf{v}_{gr}=\textbf{\^n}\partial\omega/\partial |\textbf{k}_w|$ is justifiable.
+Thus the group velocity is equal to the energy velocity in a non-dispersive medium for the signal plane wave.

+On the other hand, the energy velocity of a signal plane wave also can be examined from the relation between photon's moving velocity and the phase velocity in the non-dispersive medium.